Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 Other translations: “word” (KJV, NKJV, NASB); “message” (NIV); “wise advice” (NLT); “ability to speak wisdom” (NCV); “speak wisdom” (CEV); “wise counsel” (MSG); “utterance” (ESV).

 I like “message,” “statement” or “utterance.”
 But the deeper point is that the logos has to be spoken; the Spirit gives an utterance or a word or a statement.
-It is not multi-session counseling, one on one, over six weeks, when a wise man tells someone how to have a happy marriage (i.e. not as it is implied in the Message or the NLT).
+Logos is unquestionably a mental noun, from the mind of God to the mind of his follower; the Spirit distributes it, so it is not necessarily multi-session counseling, one on one, over six weeks, when a wise man tells someone how to have a happy marriage (i.e. not as it is implied in the Message or the NLT).
 It is one manifestation among many.

 Please see the fuller post: